-BRUSSELS Dec 19 (Reuters) - The European Commission warned on Thursday that Italy's proposed legislation to raise revenue from online companies including Google would likely break European Union rules.
+BRUSSELS (Reuters) - The European Commission warned on Thursday that Italy's proposed legislation to raise revenue from online companies including Google Inc and Amazon Inc was likely to break European Union rules.

 "We would have serious doubts about the amendment as it now stands, as it appears to go against the fundamental freedoms and principles of non-discrimination set out in the Treaties," said Emer Traynor, spokeswoman for Algirdas Semeta, the EU's taxation commissioner.

 The measure would not tax the multinationals directly, but require them to use Italian companies to sell their advertisements rather than doing so through third parties based in low-tax countries such as Luxembourg, Ireland or outside the European Union.

 Proponents of the tax have said it will raise at least 1 billion euros ($1.37 billion) a year for Italy, which is struggling to lower its debt, the second-highest in the EU after Greece.